j-andrews7/Pipelines/CN_Analyses_Pipeline_New.md

 ```

 #### 5.)
 Remove regions near centromeres/with no probes.
 Some of the chromosomes (13-15, 21, 22, etc) don't have probes for pretty big regions from the beginning of the chromosome to the centromere.
 The areas near the centromeres can also throw false positives, so I typically remove the bins in these areas.
+Do this for both the big matrix file and the individual chromosome files.
 ```Bash
 module load bedtools2